Visit the Neues Museum with Bust of Nefertiti in Berlin

 Nofretete in the Neues Museum in Berlin

 The Neues Museum on Museum Island in Berlin is one of the top museums in Germany and with the bust of Nefertiti for many the main reason to visit.
-She made the museum so popular that time-slot tickets are required to visit the Neues Museum..
+She made the museum so popular that time-slot tickets are required to visit the Neues Museum.

-Neues Museum simply means New Museum.
+Neues Museum means New Museum.
 The name simply confirms that the museum building was built after the adjacent Altes Museum.
 The Neues Museum was originally finished in 1855 but heavily damaged during the Second World War.
 War damage mostly left the building unused until the late 20th century.
 A full restoration that purposely left much of the war damage still visible was only completed in 2009.

 Somewhat ironically, the Neues Museum has the oldest items on display from the following collections of the Berlin State Museums: